spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/README.md

 **Source**

-* A portion of the information presented was dirived from the following reference:
+* This lesson topic was dirived from the following source.
+For a more complete content you may refer to the source:

 ![](/01_pseudocode/assets/source.png)